 Now, we describe the five datasets used in our experiments.
 We have three datasets for shape classification, one for shape reconstruction, and one for node-level regression.

-\paragraph{Fashion MNIST} The Fashion MNIST dataset \cite{xiao2017fashionmnist} consists of $60,000$ training and $10,000$ test examples.
-The original dataset contains grayscale images of clothing items, each of size $28\times28$ pixels.
+\paragraph{Fashion MNIST} The Fashion MNIST dataset \cite{xiao2017fashionmnist} contains $60{,}000$ training and $10{,}000$ test grayscale images of clothing items, each of size $28\times28$ pixels.
 We convert these images to contours by applying the image to contour conversion process described earlier.
 For the baseline CNN, we create two versions of the dataset: one with filled contours and one with unfilled contours.
 The filled contours are binary images where the contour is filled in, while the unfilled contours are binary images where only the contour is drawn.
 Hence, we discard all texture information in the images and only use the shape of the clothing items.
 We refer to this dataset as \texttt{FashionMNIST}.

-\paragraph{ModelNet} We create a multi-channel dataset based on the ModelNet dataset introduced in \cite{wu20153d} which contains 3D CAD models from various object categories.
-To create this dataset, we select the classes \texttt{bottle}, \texttt{bowl}, \texttt{cone}, and \texttt{cup}, chosen for their tendency to form a single connected component in cross-section.
-For each 3D model, we uniformly sample a point cloud and divide it into four disjoint volumes along the second axis.
-From each volume, we generate a $64 \times 64$ binary image by projecting the points onto an orthogonal plane.
-We then extract contours from the four image channels.
-This results in a dataset of multi-channel inputs where each sample consists of a stack of four contour slices, or binary images.
-The final \texttt{ModelNet} dataset comprises 644 training examples and 160 test examples.
+\paragraph{ModelNet} We create a multi-channel dataset based on ModelNet \cite{wu20153d}, which contains 3D CAD models from various object categories.
+We select the classes \texttt{bottle}, \texttt{bowl}, \texttt{cone}, and \texttt{cup}, chosen for their tendency to form a single connected component in cross-section.
+For each model, we uniformly sample a point cloud and divide it into four disjoint volumes along the second axis.
+From each volume, we generate a $64 \times 64$ binary image by projecting points onto an orthogonal plane, then extract contours from the four image channels.
+Each sample thus consists of a stack of four contour slices.
+The final \texttt{ModelNet} dataset contains 644 training examples and 160 test examples.